digital-asset/docs.daml.com/docs/2.9.0/docs/canton/architecture/overview.rst

 #.
 It encrypts the serialization of each view's Merkle tree with the symmetric key derived for this view.
    The view seed itself is encrypted with a short-lived symmetric session key that is generated for each distinct recipient informee group (set of participants that will receive the view).
 Finally this session key is encrypted with the public key of each participant hosting an informee of the view.
-If caching is enabled, the asymmetric encryption/decryption results are briefly stored in memory, to reduce the number of asymmetric operations for future similar views.
+If caching is enabled, the session key and the corresponding ciphertexts, which originated from asymmetrically encrypting this key with a participant's public key, are briefly stored in memory.
+This temporarily eliminates the need to asymmetrically encrypt/decrypt the session key for future similar views.
-   The encrypted Merkle tree and the encryptions of the session key form the data that is sent via the sequencer to the recipients.
+   The encrypted Merkle tree and the encrypted session key for each informee participant form the data that is sent via the sequencer.

    .. note::
       The view seed is encrypted only with the session key and this key is encrypted with the public key